DorFerenc/MeshGenerationPOC/README.md

 - Implement automatic shape detection for optimal alpha calculation
 - Improve OBJ conversion for better compatibility with various 3D software

+## Known Issues:

+- Does not support multiple materials
+- Optimal alpha does not always get found (overwrite with cube scenarios)
+- Can add more refinement

 For more detailed information about the implementation, please refer to the source code and inline documentation.